softwarewolves/softwarewolves.github.io/index.md

 About
 ---

+This session was developed by Alexander Helleboogh, Johan Peeters and Nelis Bouck&eacute;.

-Alexander Helleboogh a softwarewolves organizer who prefers to play the role of business customer.
+Alexander plays the role of business customer.
 In daily life, he incarnates as a freelance software architect.
 During the nights, he invents juicy stories and maintains the .Net bot.

-Johan Peeters is our organizer who loves to dive into the coding.
-In daily life, he incarnates as a freelance architect / security expert.
-During the nights, he plays with the code to shape the perfect werewolf and maintains Game Engine and the scala and nodejs bots.
+During the day, Johan pretends to be a freelance architect / security expert.
+At night, he shapeshifts into a softwarewolf maintaining the Game Engine and the Scala and nodejs bots.

-Nelis Boucké is our organizer who plays with the servers.
-In daily life, he incarnates as a freelance architect.
-During the nights, he maintains our server park (;-)) and maintains the Game Engine and the ruby and java bots.
+From dusk till dawn, nelis sinks his teeth into the softwarewolves datacenter and infrastructure and maintains the Java and Ruby bot.
+At dawn, he goes back to his role as a freelance architect.

 References